jverzani/CalculusWithJulia.jl/markdown/derivatives/mean_value_theorem.md

 ````
 CalculusWithJulia.WeaveSupport.Radioq(AbstractString["This follows from the
- limit rules for composition of functions", L"The squeeze theorem applies,
+ limit rules for composition of functions", "It isn't true.
+The limit must
-as $0 < g(x) < x$", "It isn't true.
-The limit must be 0"], 1, "", nothing,
+be 0", L"The squeeze theorem applies, as $0 < g(x) < x$"], 1, "", nothing,
 [1, 2, 3], AbstractString["This follows from the limit rules for compositio
-n of functions", L"The squeeze theorem applies, as $0 < g(x) < x$", "It isn
+n of functions", "It isn't true.
+The limit must be 0", L"The squeeze theore
-'t true.
-The limit must be 0"], "", false)
+m applies, as $0 < g(x) < x$"], "", false)
 ````